-Norember.-1.
+November. -1.
 All Saints.
-This Festival commemorates the dedication of the Pantheon to All Saints, which Agrippa had erected in honour of Jupiter and All Gods.
-It serves for exactly the same impious purpose now, as it do 1809 years ago, with only the names changed.-2.
+This Festival commemorates the dedication of the Pantheon to All Saints, which Agrippa had erected in honour of Jupiter and the Pantheon to All Saints, which Agrippa had erected in honour of Jupiter and All Gods.
+It serves for exactly the same impious purpose now, as it did 1800 years ago, with only the names changed.-2.
 All Souls.
 Commemoration of the Dead.
 This custom is stolen from the Pagans.
-This is a great festiva.
-A pall and shroud are spread upon the steps to the throne of the Pope or of Apair and shroud are spread upon the steps to the throne of the Pope of of the Prelate; who three sprinkles the shroud with holy water, and perfumes the pall with incense three times, after which the requiem and requiescant are "said or sung."-3.
+This is a great festival.
+A pall and shroud are spread upon the steps to the throne of the Pope or of the Prelate; who thrice sprinkles the shroud with holy water, and perfumes the pall with incense three times, after which the requiem and requiescant are "said or sung."-3.
 Malachy; and Herbert.-4.
 Charles.-5.
 Zachariah; and Translation of the Innocents.-6.
 Leonard.-10.
 Tryphon; and Andrew.-11.
 Martin.-12.
-Several Saints.-13.
-Several Festivals.-14.
-Laurence.-15.
 Several Saints.-16.
 Edmund.-17.
 Thaumaturgus.-19.
 Elizabeth.-20.
 Several Saints.-21.
 Presentation of the Virgin Mary in the Temple.-22.
 Cecilia.-23.
 Clement; and Felicitas.-24.
 Chrysogorius.-25.
 Catharine.-26.
-Selver.-37.
-Laurence.-38.
-Greenvir, Laurence, and Schrenius.-39. ter.-27.
+Sylvester.-27.
 James.-28.
 Gregory; James; and others.-29.
+Saturninus.-30. ter.-27.
+James.-28.
+Gregory; James; and others.-29.
 Saturninus.-30.
 Andrew.

 December.-1.
 Eloi.-2.
 Bibiana.-3.
 Macerus.-4.
 Barbara.-5.
-Sabas.-Nicholas.-7.
-Ambrose.-First Sunday in Advent; the Pope carries the wafer in procession.-On the second Sunday there is high mass.-On the third Sunday the Altar is adorned with Images, Relies, and Flowers.-S. Conception of the Virgin Mary.-9.
+Sabas.-6.
+Nicholas.-7.
+Ambrose.-First Sunday in Advent; the Pope carries the wafer in procession.-On the second Sunday there is high mass.-On the third Sunday the Altar is adorned with Images, Relics, and Flowers.-8.
+Conception of the Virgin Mary.-9.
 Melchiades.-10.
 Salvator; and Feast of "Our Lady of Loretto."-11.
 Damasus.-12.
 Valerius.-13.
 Lucia; Feast of the Martyrs; and other Commemorations.-14.
 Angelus.-15.
 Claudius.-16.
 Festival of the three saints who were cast into Nebuchadnezzar's fiery furnace in the plains of Dura.-Novena.
-There is a particular office for the nine days preceding Christmas, to represent the nine months' pregnancy; during which the altar is pompously ornamented with Flowers, and Relies; and a magnificently decorated Image of the Virgin Mary.-17.
+There is a particular office for the nine days preceding Christmas, to represent the nine months' pregnancy; during which the altar is pompously ornamented with Flowers, and Relics; and a magnificently decreated Image of the Virgin Mary.-17.
 Translation of Ignatius.-20.
 Fausta.

 21. Thomas.
 On that feast are shown, the "Ark of the Covenant, and the Table at which Christ ate the last Passover."-22.
 Flavian.-23.
 Victoria.-24.
 Vigil of the Nativity.
 Mass at Vespers; and midnight Mass.-25.
 Christmas day.
 The Pope celebrates Mass in Pontificalibus, and delivers a homily.
-On the evening previous, the Pope blesses the sword and ducal last, by sprink-Nicholas.-7.
-Ambrose.-First Sunday in Advent; the Pope carries the wafer On the evening previous, the Pope blesses the sword and ducal hat, by sprinkling and incensing them.
-If the person for whom they are intended is at Rome, he receives them from the Pope after having kissed his hands and feet-28.
+On the evening previous, the Pope blesses the sword and ducal hat, by sprink-Nicholas .- 7.
+Ambrose .- First Sunday in Advent; the Pope carries the wafer On the evening previous, the Pope blesses the sword and ducal hat, by sprink-ling and incensing them.
+If the person for whom they are intended is at Rome, he receives them from the Pope after having kissed his hands and feet. -26.
 Stephen.-27.
 John.-28.
 Innocents.-29.
 Thomas of Canterbury.-30.
 Exuperantius; and Marcellus.-31.
 Sylvester; and a Service at Vespers for the circumcision of Jesus.